sachi097/hey-esri/README.md

 - ios devices
 - [Web](https://sparkling-banoffee-c32411.netlify.app)

-Note: Web version has limitations with speech recognisation hence **Hey ESRI** tab do not work well with web version of the app.
+Note: Web version has limitations with speech recognition hence **Hey ESRI** tab do not work well with web version of the app.

 ## Running it locally